cirosantilli/cpp-cheat/README.md

 Relies on [C++ boilerplate](https://github.com/cirosantilli/cpp-boilerplate) to factor code out.
 See [its documentation](https://github.com/cirosantilli/cpp-boilerplate/blob/master/README.md) for information on how to use this project.

-[Assembly Cheat](https://github.com/cirosantilli/assembly-cheat) contains lower level issues, like assembly and the ELF format.
+[Assembly Cheat](https://github.com/cirosantilli/assembly-cheat) contains lower level issues, like assembly, ELF and Binutils.

 1. [Getting started](getting-started.md)
 1. Featured